Learn which masks to wear and how to wear them effectively.

 In most places:

-- Choose a reusable mask made with 3 layers of breathable fabric (cotton) and which does not have vents or valves.
+- Choose a reusable mask made with three layers of breathable fabric (cotton) and which does not have vents or valves.

 What can I do to make sure that I am using a mask effectively?

 - Masks should completely cover your mouth, nose and chin

 - Masks should fit snugly, leaving no gaps

 - Wash your hands before and after you put on or remove your mask

 - Try not to touch your mask.
 If you touch your mask by mistake, wash your hands again

 - Store clean masks in a sealable plastic bag when not in use

 - Wash reusable masks daily with soap or detergent, preferably in hot water

 - If your mask is soiled or damaged, do not wear it